Creating the Perfect Travel Itinerary

 One of the craziest bookings I did was a guided tour of the Vatican.
 You can only book up to three months in advance, and on top of that, it sells out quickly!
 I waited until the stroke of midnight Rome time (4:00 PM Pacific time), 90 days from the day I wanted to visit, and was able to secure my spot.

-I looked at the days leading up to it, and they were selling out within hours of opening up for bookings.
+I looked at the days leading up to it, and they were selling out within hours of opening up for bookings (This is why research is important!).

 That’s an extreme case.
 I mean, it’s Rome—the Vatican.